Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Introduction

-Nonconvex multi-well energies are commonly treated using higher-order or mixed discretizations, phase-field, gradient-enhanced, or nonlocal models, continuation schemes, and relaxation-based approximations \cite{arnold2002dg,brenner2005c0ip,argyris1968tuba,ciarlet1978fem,hughes2005iga,brezzi1991mixed,glowinski1989augmented,allgower1990numerical,cahn1958free,allencahn1979,mindlin1964micro,eringen2002nonlocal,kinderlehrer1991young,kohn1986optimal}.
-For cell-induced remodeling, these methods face recurring bottlenecks.
-Ultrathin bands and tethers demand extreme spatial resolution.
-Nonconvexity amplifies sensitivity to initialization and loading history.
-Minimizing sequences may refine oscillations as they approach the infimum, which undermines stability and complicates interpretation \cite{grekas2022approx}.
+These features make cell-induced phase transitions challenging to resolve numerically.
+Nonconvex multi-well energies are commonly treated using higher-order or mixed discretizations, phase-field, gradient-enhanced or nonlocal models, continuation schemes, and relaxation-based approximations \cite{arnold2002dg,brenner2005c0ip,argyris1968tuba,ciarlet1978fem,hughes2005iga,brezzi1991mixed,glowinski1989augmented,allgower1990numerical,cahn1958free,allencahn1979,mindlin1964micro,eringen2002nonlocal,kinderlehrer1991young,kohn1986optimal}.
+For cell-induced remodelling, however, ultrathin bands and tethers demand extreme spatial resolution, while nonconvexity amplifies sensitivity to initialization, cell geometry, and regularization choices.
+Minimizing sequences may refine oscillations as they approach the infimum, undermining stability and complicating interpretation \cite{grekas2022approx}.

-Recent deep learning advances have sought to ease these difficulties through adaptive sampling, adaptive loss balancing, and architectures with improved multiscale expressivity \cite{lu2021deepxde,daw2023r3,niederreiter1992random,dick2010digital,heydari2019softadapt,chen2018gradnorm,wang2022pinnntk,yu2022gpinn,e2018deepritz,jagtap2020xpinn,sitzmann2020siren,tancik2020fourier}.
-Nevertheless, such approaches can remain fragile for cell-induced nonconvex phase transitions.
-Error-based indicators can saturate in flat regions and miss energetically decisive microstructure zones.
-Global loss reweighting does not reflect the near-to-far progression of cell-mediated interactions.
-Meanwhile, the premature introduction of high-frequency components can destabilize optimization near sharp interfaces. \cite{daw2023r3,rahaman2019spectralbias,wang2022pinnntk,tancik2020fourier}.
+Physics-informed neural networks (PINNs) and related scientific machine-learning methods are attractive because they provide mesh-free approximations and can be trained directly from governing equations or variational principles \cite{raissi2020hfm,jin2021nsfnets,he2021ade,yang2021bpinn}.
+Yet their training is usually most reliable when the target solution is sufficiently regular \cite{raissi2019pinn,karniadakis2021piml}.
+In systems with sharp interfaces, discontinuities, or fine-scale structure, optimization often stagnates or converges to oversmoothed states even under adaptive sampling \cite{krishnapriyan2021failuremodes,wang2022pinnntk,daw2023r3}.
+For cell-induced phase transitions, this weakness is particularly pronounced.
+Residual-based indicators can saturate in relatively flat regions and miss mechanically decisive transition zones, global loss reweighting does not reflect the near-to-far progression of cell-mediated remodelling, and the premature introduction of high-frequency content can destabilize optimization near evolving interfaces \cite{daw2023r3,rahaman2019spectralbias,wang2022pinnntk,tancik2020fourier}.